jelly/chrome-remote-debugger-lib/README.md

      chromium --remote-debugging-port=9222

-Part of the protocl seems to be documented [here](https://developer.chrome.com/devtools/docs/protocol/1.1/page)
+Part of the protocol seems to be documented [here](https://developer.chrome.com/devtools/docs/protocol/1.1/page)

 Usage
 -----